abdulghani/blissful-ignorance/notes.md

 even as if civilization collapse, rather that it will give time for other species to continue the atmospheric horizon oscillation might as well try to endure ourselves

+a symbol is powerful, much like how we colonize the atmosphere